f2fang/f2fang/README.md

 Software Engineer
 -----------------

-I was a software engineer worked for Computer Networking area for over 10 years.
+I had been a software engineer worked for Computer Networking area for over 10 years.

 Now I am a Master Computer Science student in SJSU.